AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- MC-41672-->

-*  {{ site.data.var.ee }} now converts the timestamp in the export filename to the user’s timezone after a scheduled export.
-Previously, these values were not converted, and {{ site.data.var.ee }} displayed the UTC timestamp.
+*  Adobe Commerce now converts the timestamp in the export filename to the user's timezone after a scheduled export.
+Previously, these values were not converted, and Adobe Commerce displayed the UTC timestamp.

 <!--- MC-42330-->

-*  {{ site.data.var.ee }} no longer creates duplicate images in remote storage when the same CSV file is imported more than once.
+*  Adobe Commerce no longer creates duplicate images in remote storage when the same CSV file is imported more than once.

 <!--- AC-1045-->